Abh-igyan/cloud-learning-journey/cloud-journey.md

    * Predefined roles: permissions that are more specifically tailored to meet the needs of typical job roles.
       * Specific Google Cloud services offer sets of predefined roles, and they even define where those roles can be applied.
 Let’s take Compute Engine, a Google Cloud product that offers virtual machines as a service.
 E.g., offers instanvceAdmin role
    * Custom roles: ![image](https://github.com/user-attachments/assets/7a326510-4bf0-4ce6-9e50-c88988283e46)
       * Before you start creating custom roles, please note:
         * you must manage the permissions that comprise the custom role you’ve created.
         * custom roles can only be applied to either project or organization level (not folder level).
+      * App running in VM needs to store data in cloud.
+If we wanna restrict access to that data only to that VM, we create a service account to authenticate that VM to Cloud Storage.
       * Service accounts are named with an email address and cryptographic keys(not pass).
-     *
+      * So, if a service account has been granted Compute Engine’s **Instance Admin** role, this would allow an application that runs in a VM with that service account to create, modify, and delete other VMs.
+      * A service account is also a resource!
+So it can have IAM policies of its own attached to it.